OpenVPN/openvpn3-linux/docs/dbus/dbus-primer.md

 1. Implement retrieving an object property using Python or another language with D-Bus bindings available
-2. Try changing the `alias` property of the configuration profile object.
+2. Try changing the `name` property of the configuration profile object.
     *   What happens?
 Try to do introspection on both the main configuration manager object and this specific configuration profile object.